 Imagine walking around on your tippy toes all day.
 When you go to lower your heals down at the end of the day, this is likely to feel painful, tight and difficult to do.
 Additionally, when you then want to go run or jump and use your calf muscles functionally, they are tired and are not working optimally.

 Imagine you are clenching your jaw or grinding your teeth.
 The muscles around your jaw and neck are likely to tense and tighten, which may lead to pain in the jaw or head.

 This is similar to what may occur with an overactive pelvic floor.
 The muscle may be subconsciously activated throughout the day, and an array of symptoms may arise due to this.

 Individual’s with overactivity of their pelvic floor may present with different symptoms.
 The common symptoms include:

 - Pelvic pain.
-This includes pain around the pelvic region (inner thigh, hamstring, gluteal muscles, low back, abdomen).
+This includes pain in the pelvic / genital regions (inner thigh, hamstring, gluteal muscles, low back, abdomen, coccyx, genitals).

 - Painful intercourse.

 - Pain inserting tampons or menstrual cups.